swarmlet/swarmlet-website/docs/getting-started/introduction.md

 Swarmlet is a thin wrapper around [Docker Compose](https://docs.docker.com/compose/) and [Docker Swarm mode](https://docs.docker.com/engine/swarm/).
 A few core services, [Traefik](https://github.com/containous/traefik) (v2.2), [Let's Encrypt](https://letsencrypt.org) and [Ansible](https://www.ansible.com/) are included by default.
 These enable automatic SSL, load balancing and swarm state management.
+Obtain wildcard certificates for your domains by setting up a DNS/TLS challenge - [more info]().

 During the installation you can choose to install [Matamo](https://matomo.org/), [Portainer](https://www.portainer.io/), [Swarmpit](https://swarmpit.io) and [Swarmprom](https://github.com/stefanprodan/swarmprom).
 These optional services are included to provide analytics and various metrics dashboards.